Reavail/reavail-config/README.md

 # Reavail config monorepo

-Contains the base configuration packages for different tools like typescript, jest, eslint used by @reavail library.
+Contains the base configuration packages for different tools like typescript, jest, eslint, postcss used by @reavail library.

 `The configuration packages where separated from the @reavail repository since they are not implementing ui related features.`